Oigen cast iron (history, how to use, care for your cast-iron)

 You’ll notice some white spots on the inside of the kettle with use.

-This is mineral buildup, and it is normal.
+The spots are mineral buildup, and it is normal.
 Just keep using your kettle as usual.

 Prevent rust